Biltmore Estate: 1960s to present

 William Cecil inherited the estate upon the death of his mother Cornelia in 1976.
 His brother George inherited the more profitable dairy farm, which was spun off as Biltmore Farms.

 William Cecil turned over control of the company to his son William A. V. Cecil Jr. in 1995, while celebrating the estate's centenary.
 The Biltmore Company is privately held.
 Of the 8000 acres that make up Biltmore Estate, only 1.36 acres are within the city limits of Asheville, and the Biltmore House is not part of any municipality.

 The estate was designated a National Historic Landmark in 1963, and remains a major tourist attraction in western North Carolina, with around 1.4 million visitors each year.

 William A. V. Cecil died in October 2017, and his wife Mimi died the following November.
-Their daughter Dini Pickering serves as board chairman, and their son Bill Cecil as serves as chief executive officer.
+Their daughter Dini Pickering is board chairman, and their son Bill Cecil is chief executive officer.
 The house is assessed at $157.2 million, although county property taxes are paid on only $79.1 million due to an agricultural deferment.

 The estate was temporarily closed after Hurricane Helene in September 2024.
 The group sales office was destroyed, but the Biltmore House, conservatory, and several structures survived without serious damage.
 The estate's operators subsequently pledged $2 million for hurricane recovery efforts in Western North Carolina.
 Biltmore Estate reopened in November 2024.